Due to distinct characteristics, each software development project would require different models to ensure are met and the operation goes smoothly.

 In XP, a typical repeat lasts 1-2 weeks.
 It also enables revisions after the iteration’s launch if the team has not previously dealt with such tools.
 This adaptability complicates the supply of high-quality software.
 XP needs pair programming, test-oriented development and test automation, continuous integration (CI), limited releases, simple software architecture, and rules combined with coding standards to solve the problem.

-What SDLC model to choose for your project?
+What software development model to choose for your project?

 In short, based on several factors like requirements, existing organizational process, product owner involvement level or timeline, and budget, each project would need a different development model.
 Generally, most projects are considered to be run in Linear or Agile models.
 The table below summarizes the commonly used models with their objectives and functions: